mooreryan/color_tree/README.md

 If the program doesn't appear to be working, make sure the line endings of the input files are correct and re-run it.

+You can do this by running

+    convert_line_endings.py input_file.txt

+which is provided in the `bin` directory.

 ### Cleaning headers ###